 Let’s reinforce the main points!

 We will help you to execute the ideas and figure out key elements.
-Remember, that most services separate apps for customers, restaurants, and couriers for both iOS and Android.
-But you don’t have to pay for all 6 apps – React Native uses a shared codebase and allows us to build apps for two mobile platforms at the same time.
-Also, feel free to use our list of key features your app needs, or just ask us about specific details for your upcoming project.
+Remember that most services separate apps for customers, restaurants, and couriers for both iOS and Android.
+But you don’t have to pay for all six apps — React Native uses a shared codebase and allows us to build apps for two mobile platforms simultaneously.
+Also, feel free to use our list of key features your app needs or just ask us about specific details for your upcoming project.